Prout's Social Hell

-Catherine Hardy (Kirsten Prout) is incredibly close to her mother Susan (Daryl Hannah) which makes things a little difficult when it comes to picking a college as Susan is not looking forward to her daughter flying the nest and leaving her home alone.
-All of a sudden someone is messing with Catherine's social media account, posting dodgy updates which threaten her chances of getting in to a good college by damaging her reputation.
-As Catherine tries to get to the bottom of this she realises that there are various people who could have done it and even some she may not even suspect.
+Catherine Hardy (Kirsten Prout - Locked Away) is incredibly close to her mother Susan (Daryl Hannah - Keeping Up with the Steins) which makes things a little difficult when it comes to picking a college as Susan is not looking forward to Catherine flying the nest and leaving her home alone.
+All of a sudden someone starts messing with Catherine's social media profile, posting dodgy updates which threaten her chances of getting in to a good college by damaging her reputation.
+As Catherine tries to get to the bottom of this she realises that there are various people who could have done it and even some she may never have expected.

-When I watch a poor movie I try to imagine what it must have come across like at its initial stage and so I find myself trying to think how "Social Nightmare", which also goes by the name of "Mother", must have been like at the start.
+When I watch a poor movie I try to imagine what it must have come across like at its initial stage and so I find myself trying to think how "Social Nightmare", which also goes by the name of "Mother", must have been like as just a story idea.
 And in fairness I think "Social Nightmare" with this story of a High School student finding her life turned upside down when her social media account gets hacked and someone starts using it to make her life a misery could have been quite good.
 It has the potential to be not only insightful when it comes to online security but also mysterious when it comes to whom could be behind it all and of course why.

 What this all boils down to is that "Social Nightmare" could have been a good movie which combined entertainment with a warning about online safety.
 But the final product is poorly written and forced from start to finish which makes it a bad movie.